sinaro/prs-training-uio/README.md

 # See which SNP(s) is a duplicate in the .bim file
 cd  ~/prstrain/1000G
 cut -f 2 1000G_phase3_common_norel.bim | sort | uniq -d > 1.dups
 # You see one SNP was duplicated.
 You can remove this SNP pair from the genetics data using PLINK.
+Use "out" to create new PLINK binary files.
 ./plink --bfile 1000G_phase3_common_norel --exclude 1.dups --make-bed --out 1000G_phase3_common_norel.nodup
 ```
 * Clumping of SNPs